 In October, the American Psychological Association released the results of its latest Stress in America survey.
 The report concluded that stress about COVID-19, the economy, racism and politics are threatening the mental health of our country, especially young people.
 In fact, the survey found that Generation Z students ages 13-17(81%) reported a negative impact on their lives from pandemic-related school changes and 51% said that planning for their future felt impossible.
-If we add to these results the daily stress that Neurodiverse students already face with remote/hybrid learning, it’s easy to understand why these kids are overwhelmed, discouraged and fed up.
+If we add to these results the daily stress that neurodivergent students with ADHD already face with remote/hybrid learning, it’s easy to understand why they are overwhelmed, discouraged and fed up.
 How can we help manage ADHD and motivation in these unprecedented times?

-When kids with ADHD are stressed, it’s even harder to concentrate.
-Flooded by emotions that they can’t process or break down, their brains resort to fight, flight or freeze mode.
-Distractibility increases and cooperation goes down.
-Procrastination rules the day.
 You’ll see more angry outbursts from your child or teen, bouts of irrational anxiety and flashes of hopelessness and helplessness.
 As a parent, it’s tough to know what to do that’s helpful in these moments.
-Threats and punishment may get the job done temporarily but they fail in the long run.
+Threats and punishment may get the job done temporarily, but they fail in the long run.
 They simply don’t teach the lasting skills about motivation that your student really needs.
 What can you do instead?

-Focus on stress reduction and increase motivation by using the 3 R’s: reflect, reassess and recalculate.
+Reduce stress and help kids with ADHD with motivation by using the 3 R’s: reflect, reassess and recalculate.

 Listen to what your son or daughter is showing you with their behavior and their words.
 Rather than interpreting or solving problems, just reflect back what you hear and ask if there’s anything more they want to say.
 Empathize with their struggle.
 Believe me, they would rather not procrastinate.
 Many kids who struggle with ADHD and motivation tell me that they hate this cycle and feel defeated but don’t know how to break out of it.

-3. RECALCULATE: Like your GPS, your student needs to pivot and go another way.
+Like your GPS, your student needs to pivot and go another way.
 How can you assist them in breaking down the task into smaller, more manageable parts?
 The key to getting started when you have ADHD and motivation challenges is feeling like you can do something and there is an end in sight.
 What is the bare minimum that your child or teen can do right now?
 Perhaps you need to reset the threshold today, email the teacher and strategize new options tomorrow.

 Use meaningful incentives to teach your son or daughter that effort leads to satisfying accomplishment.
 Incentives change the conversation from “I can’t” to “Let’s try a small step and earn a desired reward.”
 This extrinsic motivator helps kids get going until the intrinsic motivation system kicks in–by the late teens or early twenties in neurotypical kids with, as much as a three year delay in young people with ADHD.